Intro to Digital Preservation Tools and the Command Line Interface

 All sessions run from 5:30-7:30 PM EST

 As cultural production and communication have moved online, the need for archivists to document history in real time has become increasingly clear and urgent.
 Yet the scale and complexity of online information and media can be daunting, even as web archiving tools and practices continue to evolve.
 And while large institutions are able to devote staff to keeping pace with new technologies and their attendant ethical concerns, small-to-mid sized organizations frequently rely on archivists who already handle many other responsibilities for this work.
 How does one design a web archiving program that meets the demands of our time with the resources at hand?

 Sumitra Duncan is head of the web archiving program at the Frick Art Reference Library.
 In this role she manages the web archiving program of the New York Art Resources Consortium (NYARC), which consists of the Frick Art Reference Library and the libraries and archives of the Brooklyn Museum and the Museum of Modern Art.
-She co-founded and co-coordinates the Web Archiving Special Interest Group of the Art Libraries Society of North America (ARLIS/NA) and the Archive-It New York Users Group.
-She has previously led web archiving workshops for the Frick’s Digital Art History Lab, the Metropolitan New York Library Council (METRO), the ARLIS/NA Annual Conference, and The New School’s Parsons School of Design.
-She holds an MSLIS from Pratt Institute with Advanced Certificates in Archives and Museum Libraries and a BA in English from Virginia Commonwealth University.
+She co-founded and co-coordinates the Web Archiving Special Interest Group of the Art Libraries Society of North America (ARLIS/NA).
+She has previously led web archiving workshops for the Digital Preservation Outreach and Education Network (DPOE-N), the Frick’s Digital Art History Lab, the Metropolitan New York Library Council (METRO), the ARLIS/NA Annual Conference, and The New School’s Parsons School of Design.
+She holds an MSLIS from Pratt Institute with Advanced Certificates in Archives and Museum Libraries.